Xeeynamo/sonic-hybrid-rsdk/README.md

 Everything contained in `rsdk/Scripts` is a modified version of [Rubberduckycooly's Sonic 1/2 script decompilation](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation).
 This project would not exist without it.

 The function `SonicHybridRsdk.Unpack12/DecryptData` was written by Giuseppe Gatta (nextvolume) from its [Retrun](http://unhaut.epizy.com/retrun/).

+## Credits
+* Decompilation by Rubberduckycooly.
+* Hybrid-RSDK by Xeeynamo.
+* Sonic 3 AIR by Eukaryot.
+* P.O.C by The S3 AIR Official Discord.
+* Additional stuff by the Retro Engine Modding Discord.
+* Led by Chazdoesstuff/Crunch on gamejolt